-SQLOS: The SQLOS component provides task scheduling services and audit event handling services and a large range of synchronization primitives to the rest of the engine.
+SQLOS: The SQLOS component provides means to handle audit events, task scheduling services and a large range of synchronization primitives to the rest of the engine.

-The IT-environment consists of the hardware platform and the underlying operating system Windows Server 2012 R2 Standard and Datacenter Edition (English) with .NET Framework 4.0 and Windows PowerSshell 2.0.
-The IT-environment also consists of the other parts of the SQL Server 2014 platform, and of the clients that interact with the TOE.
+The IT-environment consists of the hardware platform and the underlying operating system Windows Server 2012 R2 Update (English) including KB2919355, Standard Edition or Datacenter Edition, Version 6.3.9600, x64 with .NET Framework 3.5 SP1.
+Note that .NET version 4.0 is delivered with the product installer. .NET Framework version 3.5 SP1 has to be installed separately and is therefore explicitly listed as a software requirement.
+PowerShell is also required but already part of the Windows Server platforms (2012 and 2016), therefore not explicitly listed as an additional software requirement.
+The IT-environment also consists of the other parts of the SQL Server 2016 platform, and of the clients that interact with the TOE.